gcrockenberg/MelloGee/README.md

 **Clone Me**
 : So you can run the scripts

+**Push initial images to Docker**
+: So that Docker has a latest version of them.
+The following provisioning will pull them and import the APIs into APIM.
+1. docker build -t *your-docker-login*/catalogapi . -f Services\CatalogService\Dockerfile
+2. docker push *your-docker-login*/catalogapi
+3. docker build -t *your-docker-login*/coffeeapi . -f Services\Coffee\Coffee.API\Dockerfile
+4. docker push *your-docker-login*/coffeeapi

 **Provision Me**
 : Create the Azure infrastructure for Me in an Azure Resource Group of your choosing [^1]
 1. az configure --defaults group=*my-resource-group*